sobo94/sobo94.github.io/README.md

 - Flourish Studio: For Data Visualization and Storytelling.
 - Google Services: Android, Takeout, Maps and Timeline.
-- Ontario GeoHub by ESRI:  For Official municipality polygon of Ontario.
+- Ontario GeoHub:  For Official municipality polygon of Ontario.
-- GeoJson.io by Mapbox:  For coordinate information and custom GeoJSON.
+- GeoJson.io:  For coordinate information and custom GeoJSON.
-- Maputnik by Map Libre: An Open Source Map designing tool, was helpful to understand map zooming, its relationship to the coordinate system and a better understanding of placing camera/viewport for individual chapters.
+- Maputnik: An Open Source Map designing tool, was helpful to understand map zooming, its relationship to the coordinate system and a better understanding of placing camera/viewport for individual chapters.
 - Python Scripts:
 	1) Scripts to extract relevant JSON into CSV format using Pandas.